Master of Arts in Leadership in Early Years Education and Care

 1 Year Full-time/2 Years Part-time (2 evenings per week, 7.00 - 10.00pm (indictive))

 Postgraduate Diploma in Leadership in Early Years Education and Care (Level 9 - 60 credits)

 - Entry Requirements

 - Further Study & Careers

 - How to apply

 Early Years Education and Care is a rapidly growing area in Ireland.
-This course has been designed to facilitate and prepare students and current practitioners or those with an interest in early childhood education for leadership and management roles in the operation of early childhood education services and related public policy.
-This Masters course will develop students' ability to both analyse, manage and creatively respond to critical issues and changes in early childhood care policy and service implementation, all the time being cognisant of the best interests of the child.
+This programme has been designed to facilitate and prepare students and current practitioners or those with an interest in early childhood education for leadership and management roles in the operation of early childhood education services and related public policy.
+This Masters programme will develop students’ ability to both analyse, manage and creatively respond to critical issues and changes in early childhood care policy and service implementation, all the time being cognisant of the best interests of the child.

 Note: Please be aware that some of the modules on this programme are taught in the evening.
 If you wish to complete the programme as a full-time student, you must complete both the day and evening modules in one academic year.

 What will I be able to do when I finish this programme?